-Updated Aug 15,2024
+Updated Dec 15,2024

-Why Importance of color in graphic design?: An In-Depth Exploration
+Why Importance of color in graphic design: An In Depth Exploration

 Can you imagine a world without color?
 Color has a great impact on our minds, mood, and visualization.
 Most of the time color plays a role to make our minds and influences while making decisions.
 The blessing is that our brains can perceive each color differently.
 We can understand that tree leaves are green, roses are red, and yellow for bananas.
-So many different colors surround us.
-In the past, artists, are exploring the world of color to utterly understand their nature and composition.
-Materially, each color has a different effect on the human mind.
-There is a great relation between colors and emotion.
-Colors are used as signs for arousing various emotions, for instance,

 • Red for love, anger